keploy/gsoc/2025/README.md

 **Mentors**: Shivam Jha, Tvisha Raji, Manas, Neha Gupta

-**Description**

-The goal of this project is to elevate the Keploy Playground by:
+**Description**: The objective of this project is to enhance the Keploy Playground by introducing new functionalities, improving user experience, and expanding its capabilities.
+This includes:

 1. **Expanding Language Support:** Adding robust support for multiple programming languages such as Java and Python.
 2. **Integrating Test & Mock Support:** Providing comprehensive functionalities to generate tests and simulate mocks seamlessly.
 3. **Improving User Onboarding:** Redesigning the user experience, especially the onboarding process, to ensure a smooth introduction to Keploy’s capabilities.